Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     Names marked by a trailing (E) are extensions provided by another module.
     ```
-    This tells that there is no `CMake` module on the system but that CMake (version
+    This tells that there is no `CMake` module on the system but that CMake
-    3.21.2) is provided by a module called `buildtools/21.08` which is not readily available
+    (version 3.21.2) is provided by a module called `buildtools/21.08` which is
-    but requires loading any of the sets of modules between the parentheses, which
+    not readily available but requires loading any of the sets of modules
-    in fact point to the different software stacks and node types on the system.
+    between the parentheses, which in fact point to the different software
+    stacks and node types on the system.

     !!! info "Information on LUMI software stacks?"
         For more information on the software stacks on LUMI, head to the
-        ["Software stacks" page][softwarestacks].
+        [Software stacks ][softwarestacks] page.

     !!! failure "Known issue"
         We have run into cases where this list is incomplete.
 It seems that Lmod
         sometimes fails to find all possible combinations to make a particular
         module available.

-    In some cases, if there is no ambiguity, `module spider` will actually already
+    In some cases, if there is no ambiguity, `module spider` will actually
-    produce help about the package.
+    already produce help about the package.

-  3. `module spider <module name>/<version>` will show more help information about
+  3. `module spider <module name>/<version>` will show more help information
-     the package, including information on which other modules need to be loaded
+     about the package, including information on which other modules need to be
-     to be able to load the package.
+     loaded to be able to load the package.
 E.g.,
      ```bash
      module spider git/2.33.1
      ```